rhulse/kiosk-application-framework/README.md

 ## What is this?

-The Kiosk Application Framework has been built to facilitte creation of touchscreen experiences (interactives) in a range of scenarios:
+The Kiosk Application Framework has been built to facilitate creation of touchscreen experiences (interactives) in a range of scenarios:

 - Museums
 - Libraries